oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/dpc_reduce/README.md

-# `dpc_reduce` Sample
+﻿# `dpc_reduce` Sample

 The `dpc_reduce` is a simple program that calculates pi.
 This program is implemented using C++ and Data Parallel C++ (DPC++) for Intel(R) CPU and accelerators.
 This code sample also demonstrates how to incorporate Data Parallel PC++ into an MPI program.

-For comprehensive instructions regarding DPC++ Programming, go to https://software.intel.com/en-us/oneapi-programming-guide and search based on relevant terms noted in the comments.
+For comprehensive instructions see the [DPC++ Programming](https://software.intel.com/en-us/oneapi-programming-guide) and search based on relevant terms noted in the comments.

 | Optimized for                     | Description
 |:---                               |:---